jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - ``--requirement`` is another option that can be passed to the ``install`` argument for `python packages`_ in a given file
   - ``requirements.txt`` is the name of the file given

-    ..
-NOTE:: ``requirements.txt`` is Python_ convention, I can use any name I want for the file

   when I do not have the latest version of pip_, the terminal shows